JDelosReyes27/Nunoypogi123/README.md

 # EDM-Portfolio
 This portfolio will contain copies of my Enterprise Data Management Lab Exercises
 # About Me
- I am outgoing, dedicated, and open-minded.
+ My name is Jerome Delos Reyes, I am outgoing, dedicated, and open-minded.
 I get across to people and adjust to changes with ease.
 I believe that a person should work on developing their professional skills and learning new things all the time.
 Currently, I am looking for new career opportunities my current job position cannot provide.
 # Education
 - College:City College of Angeles
 - HIgh School:Panipuan High School